SiD3W4y/unicorn-nim/Readme.md

 # unicorn-nim
-This project is a simple and not feature complete wrapper around Unicorn.
+This project is a simple and not feature complete wrapper around Unicorn for nim.
+You can check the tests folder for examples on how to use the api.

-# TODO
-- Add Hooks

 ## Example code